 If your merge requests is ready, send the link on Redox Merge Requests room.

-- Open the project repository that you want and click in "Fork" to create your fork.
+- Open the repository that you want and click in "Web IDE".

-- If your merge requests is ready, send the link on Redox Merge Requests room.
+- If your merge request is ready, send the link on Redox Merge Requests room.